muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 inheritance, while women generally married around fifteen, before they had had much time to stray...

+Patriarchal values made sense in societies that captured energy through farming.
+Male power over women increased after the agricultural revolution not because male farmers were more brutish than male hunters, but because this was the most efficient way to organize labor in peasant societies.
+In a world of constant competition over scarce resources, over the course of several thousand years the most efficient societies replaced less efficient ones, and because patriarchy proved so successful, men and women alike accepted patriarchal values as just.
+If either of these conditions had not applied, the historical and anthropological records would contain at least some examples of farming societies organized along different lines and expressing different values...

+Worship

 Many early farming societies seem to have been obsessed with ancestors, and even to have worshipped them as supernatural beings.
 Several sites in the Hilly Flanks have apparent ancestor cults